solita/azure-functions-blob-backup/readme.md

 ## Configuration

-The Azure Function needs to have three `Application Settings` set up:
+You can set up the configuration via ENV variables instead of command line arguments too:

-1. `account`: The Storage Account name
+1. `AZ_STORAGE_ACCOUNT`: The Storage Account name
-2. `accountKey`: one of the access keys for the Storage Account
+2. `AZ_STORAGE_ACCOUNT_KEY`: one of the access keys for the Storage Account
-3. `containers`: A comma separated list of containers
+3. `AZ_STORAGE_CONTAINERS`: A comma separated list of containers

-For a `TimerTrigger` to work, you provide a schedule in the form of a cron expression in `function.json`.
-Azure Functions use **6 part** cron expressions, so for example once per hour is `0 0 * * * *`.

-See this for reference: https://codehollow.com/2017/02/azure-functions-time-trigger-cron-cheat-sheet/

-## Deployment

-I've used VSCode for this during development: https://code.visualstudio.com/tutorials/functions-extension/getting-started

-## Example Lifecycle Management rule
+## Example Lifecycle Management rule to remove old snapshots automatically

 This goes into the storage account's Lifecycle Management.